ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 </info-box>

 ## Image classes
 The style applied to the image can either add or remove the style-related class from it.
-This behavior depends on the particular configuration of the `styleOptionDefinition`.
-Only the definition with the `isDefault` flag set to true will remove any applied image style-related class.
+This behavior depends on the particular configuration of the {@link module:image/imagestyle~ImageStyleOptionDefinition}.
+Only the definition with the {@link module:image/imagestyle~ImageStyleOptionDefinition#isDefault} flag set to true will remove any applied image style-related class.

 <info-box warning>
-	The `ImageStyle` plugin doesn't provide a mechanism to apply a default image class.
-The initial image appearance should be handled by the developer by defining the proper content styles (link).
+	The `ImageStyle` plugin doesn't provide a mechanism to apply a default CSS class to newly inserted images.
+The initial image appearance should be handled by the integrator by defining the proper custom {@link builds/guides/integration/content-styles content styles}.
 If desired, the default image appearance customization can be done by overriding the following CSS rules:
-	  * `rule` for the inline images,
+	  * `.ck-content .image-inline` for the inline images,
-	  * `rule` for the block images.
+	  * `.ck-content .image` for the block images.
 </info-box>

 ## Inline and block images